 And marbles are a great illustration of this fascinating history.

 There is no right or wrong way to play with them, rules vary.
 Various materials have been used over the centuries to make them.
 Nobody can definitively say where the game originated.

 The classic glass marble that we all know and love in this country date back to the early 20th century.
 According to the marble entry on Wikipedia:

 Some of the first mass produced glass marbles were made in Akron, by James Harvey Leighton.
 In 1903, Martin Frederick Christensen - also of Akron, Ohio - made the first machine-made glass marbles on his patented machine.

 However, we know that marbles date back much earlier than that...

-The ancient greeks on the other hand definitely played a game known as Omilla with smooth round seeds that was very similar to the game of Ring Taw - a marble game popular in the late 1700s which is similar to pool/billiards but played on the ground - and is still played in various forms around the world to this day.
+The ancient Greeks on the other hand definitely played a game known as Omilla with smooth round seeds that were very similar to the game of Ring Taw - a marble game popular in the late 1700s which is similar to pool/billiards but played on the ground - and is still played in various forms around the world to this day.

 Even the Romans were well known for having various marble-type games in their literature.
 There’s certainly no doubting that they disseminated the game around the empire.
 There are some wonderful murals in the city of Bath that show children playing with marbles, and there’s a variety of painted clay Roman marbles on a display at the British Museum!